Create a new Odoo module

 Describe the importance of the module in Odoo

-The Odoo module is a set of business logic that helps to enhance the existing functionality or add some new functionality in Odoo.
+Odoo module is a set of business logic that helps to enhance the existing functionality or add new functionality in Odoo.

 Where to create a new module in Odoo?

-Odoo is a modular-based framework and all the core modules are present inside the Odoo Apps.
+Odoo is a modular framework, and all core modules are present within the Odoo Apps.

 Now, for example, we are creating a module whose technical name is “‘webkul_elearning_module”